Texas Football Wood Lockers: Complete Program Guide

 - Install exhaust fans specifically in the locker room space if the HVAC system is undersized

 Wood’s natural breathability also helps compared to sealed metal.
-The slightly porous nature of finished wood allows the locker interior to breathe in ways that all-metal construction cannot match.
+The slightly porous nature of finished wood allows the locker interior to breathe in ways that all-metal construction can’t match.

 Budget Planning for Texas Programs